Richard Ashcroft's 10 greatest solo songs ever

-The hymn-like third single from Ashcroft's Human Conditions album is surely up there with some of the best songwriting he's ever done?
+The record and some of its singles is surely up there with some of the best songwriting The Verve legend has ever done?
 But how does it measure up against some of his other solo works?

 Surprised by the Joy (Natural Rebel)